 Print all words in trie

-To print all words in the trie, recursion is used to traverse all nodes in trie.
-This is similar to pre-order (DFS, depth first search) of the tree.
+To print all words in a trie, recursion is used to traverse all nodes in the trie.
+This is similar to preorder (DFS, depth first search) of a tree.
 When visiting the node, the method concatenates characters from previously visited nodes with the character of the current node.
 When the node‘s isEnd is true, the recursion reaches the last character of the word, and add the word to the result list.

 Java